-With many such changes on the horizon, the future of authority control practice will likely continue to evolve.
+With many changes on the horizon, the future of authority control practice will continue to evolve.
 The interconnected network of libraries, vendors, databases, and services that make up the authority control landscape of today, however, are supported by a foundation of principles and purposes that remain the same.
 Through good authority control practice, as uniformity and consistency of name, title, and subject access points is established and cross-references are included, the library database is better equipped to serve as a retrieval tool for materials by, about, or otherwise related to the subject of the patron’s information search.